MolotovCherry/kmagick/README.md

 \* I plan to add a Maven config sometime, but I've been too busy and tired.

+(The Android ImageMagick library can be found [here](https://github.com/cherryleafroad/Android-ImageMagick7))

 ### Windows
 1. Grab the `kmagick.dll` file along with the jar and sources jar.
 2. Install Windows ImageMagick (dll version) and make sure the program files folder is in your `PATH`.